 After 3 years of hard work and tough discussions, the IATA NDC (New Distribution Capability) program is now proposing actual tools for implementation.
-As early participant to the NDC workshops, Conztanz proposes you a serie of questions that an airline should ask (internally or to its providers) before moving forward.
+As an early participant to the NDC workshops, Conztanz proposes a series of questions that an airline should ask (internally or to its providers) before moving forward.

 It is time for an airline to consider how to take advantage of this initiative.
 Where to start?